All About AAC: A Guide to Augmentative and Alternative Communication Options!

 It’s important to note that people can use AAC for a variety of reasons: autism, aphasia, cerebral palsy, traumatic brain injury, etc. Some people use it full time, while others use it to supplement speech when mouth words alone aren’t as effective for communication.
 Everyone can benefit from AAC, and AAC is for everyone!

-Augmentative and alternative communication is essentially any communication that doesn’t involve mouth words.
-Most people think of apps and high tech, but there are many other forms of AAC too!
 Using a dry erase board, texting, picture communication symbols, etc – all are forms of AAC.
 Even this post can be considered AAC!
-Not only that, but there are a lot of ways to help make AAC accessible.
+Not only that, but there are a lot of ways to help make communication more accessible.
 There are options such as eye gaze (using eyes to select things on the screen), laser pointers with communication boards, having an aide help, switches to help choose things (switches can also help people operate toys too!), and tactile options too.

 The most important thing to remember is that communication is a human right.
 Mouth words are not “superior” to any other form of communication, and all forms of communication should be valued.